- 1 package yellow cake mix (regular size)

 - Prepare cake batter for cupcakes according to package directions.
 Fill paper-lined muffin cups two-thirds full.
 Bake at 350° for 20-22 minutes or until a toothpick inserted near the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

 - Frost cupcakes with vanilla frosting.
-Use red frosting to pipe stitch marks to resemble baseballs.
+Use red frosting or gel to pipe stitch marks to resemble baseballs.
 Yield: 2 dozen.

 Reviews for Curveball Cupcakes